 Cyber Crime Insurance for Detroit Businesses

-In 2014, there were 10,338 reported identity thefts in 2014 in Michigan, the sixth highest in the nation.
+In recent years, there were 10,338 reported identity thefts in Michigan, the sixth highest in the nation.
 This is one area that you may not think of getting coverage for, but it’s a great example of why an experienced professional who understands your business insurance needs is essential.
 The potential liability in cases of identity theft is limited only by your credit, and it can be devastating.